Q: Does this course offer private feedback from the tutor?

 You’ll need basic confidence using computer software.
 If you can log in and navigate a website like Facebook and know how to copy and paste text, you should be able to use our online classroom.

 Q: How much time should I expect to spend in this course?

 A: Submitting your written drafts is a quick and simple process that you’ll do once a month.
 After the submission due date, you’ll have 10 days to complete peer feedback.
 On average, you may spend one to two hours on feedback each month, and another one to two hours reading the feedback you receive and discussing with your peers.
+Please note the amount of time spent on this course will vary from person to person.
 How much time you spend writing and revising your drafts between submission due dates is up to you.